CodeZeus-dev/acebook-SassBook/README.md

 I want to be able to sign up for BragBook

 As a Bragger
-So that I can show continue showing off my life
+So that I can continue showing off my life
 I want to be able to log into BragBook

 As a Bragger
 So that I can let people know what I am doing
-I want to be able to post on my profile
+I want to be able to create post

 As a Bragger
 So that I can keep track of my exciting life